Malli Mastan Babu: Death

-Malli went missing on March 24th, 2015 and died outside his pitched tent on the slopes of Cerro Tres Cruces Sur in the Andes.
-Malli, who was climbing solo, was caught in extreme weather, which led to the 2015 Northern Chile floods and mudflow in the Andes.
-With all access routes to the mountain being cut, it took close to 10 days for the rescue teams to reach him.
-His body was found on 3 April 2015.
-He was supposed to have returned to India by month-end after adding the last of the ten highest peaks in the Andes to his list of conquests.
+Malli went missing on 24 March 2015 and died outside his pitched tent on the slopes of Cerro Tres Cruces Sur in the Andes.
+Malli, who was climbing solo, was caught in extreme weather during the 2015 Northern Chile floods and mudflow in the Andes which cut all the access routes to mountain.
+It took the rescue teams 10 days to reach his location.
+His body was found on April 3, 2015.
+He planned to return to India by the end of the month after climbing the last of the ten highest peaks in the Andes.

 Prime Minister Narendra Modi paid homage to Malli.
-The Chief Minister of Andhra Pradesh N. Chandrababu Naidu condoled his death.
+The Chief Minister of Andhra Pradesh, N. Chandrababu Naidu, also condoled his death.